-Corticosteroids: To reduce inflammation in moderate to severe cases of IBD, corticosteroids might help.
+To reduce inflammation for the shorter-term in moderate to severe cases of IBD, corticosteroids might help.
 These are prednisone and budesonide (Entocort®) taken orally, although prednisone tends to have greater side-effects.
-For topical relief of ulcerative colitis or Crohn’s disease in the colon, budesonide (Entocort®) and hydrocortisone (Betnesol®, Cortenema®, Cortifoam™, Proctofoam®) are available in rectal formulations (enemas, foams, and suppositories).
+For topical relief of ulcerative colitis or Crohn’s disease in the colon, budesonide (Entocort®) and hydrocortisone (Betnesol®, Cortenema®, Cortifoam®, Proctofoam®) are available in rectal formulations (enemas, foams, and suppositories).
 Physicians can prescribe hydrocortisone (Solu-Cortef®) and methylprednisolone (Solu-Medrol®) for administration intravenously in-hospital.
 Corticosteroids should not be used for longer-term or maintenance therapy.

-Immunosuppressive Agents: These drugs are used to treat ulcerative colitis and both ileal and colonic Crohn’s disease, to reduce dependence on steroids, and for those who have steroid-resistant IBD.
-They include azathioprine (Imuran®), cyclosporine, mercaptopurine/6-MP (Purinethol®), and methotrexate sodium (Rheumatrex™).
-It could take up to six months or more of therapy to see results.
+These drugs are used to prevent flare-ups of ulcerative colitis and Crohn’s disease, and to try to reduce dependence on steroids.
+They include azathioprine (Imuran®), cyclosporine, mercaptopurine/6-MP (Purinethol®), and methotrexate sodium (Rheumatrex®).
+It could take up to 12 weeks of therapy to see results.

 In patients with ongoing active disease that fails to respond to all forms of medical management, surgery might be necessary.
 Since inflammatory bowel diseases are systemic, not only the bowel is involved; therefore, removing diseased tissue, although sometimes necessary, does not remove the disease.

-Since ulcerative colitis only involves the large bowel, removing this organ will remove the disease but it is not a cure; removing the colon can lead to other symptoms and complications.
+Ulcerative colitis only involves the large intestine, so removing this organ will remove the disease from the digestive tract, but it is not a cure.
+Removing the colon can lead to other symptoms and complications.
 Although there are many variations to possible surgical procedures, typically, after removing all or part of the colon (colectomy), a surgeon brings the end of the remaining intestine through a new surgical opening in the abdominal wall (ostomy) to which the patient can attach a removable appliance to collect stool.
 An ostomy may be either temporary or permanent, depending upon the particular situation.

-Crohn’s is a systemic disease with a tendency to recur, perhaps in as many as 75% of patients, even after surgical removal of all visible and microscopic disease.
+Crohn’s disease tends to recur, perhaps in as many as 75% of patients, even after surgical removal of all visible and microscopic disease in the digestive tract.
 Inflammation can recur months or years later, and can be present elsewhere in the body.
-Physicians thus reserve surgery in Crohn’s disease as only a last alternative, usually in cases of failure of medical management and for complications such as obstruction, fistulae, or abscess formation.
+Physicians reserve surgery as only a last alternative, usually in cases when medical management fails, or for complications such as obstruction, fistulae, or abscess formation.